hadeelhhawajreh/read-notes201/README.md

 # Code 201 Reading Notes
-what this web site is about?
+* what this web site is about?
-it is a repo for assignments that i will do in github repo
+*it is a repo for assignments that i will do in github repo.*

-list of content that i will be cover :
+> list of content that i will be cover :

 | repolink |      name     |  date |
 |----------|:-------------:|------:|